How Search Engines Work | From Archie to AI Search and Google

 Yahoo, launched in 1994, started as a web directory, which is different from a search engine.
 Instead of using spiders to crawl the web, directories like Yahoo categorized websites into a hierarchical structure based on the subject matter.

-The purpose was to organize the internet into a browsable format, like a digital directory or yellow pages.
+The purpose was to organize the internet into a browsable format, like a digital directory or Yellow Pages.
 Yahoo’s staff manually reviewed and sorted websites into appropriate categories.
-This directory approach was highly useful when the web was still in its infancy, making Yahoo a dominant player in the early internet era, paving the way for more sophisticated search systems.
+This manual directory approach was useful when the web was still young, making Yahoo a dominant player in the early internet era, paving the way for more sophisticated search systems.

 Manually Curated Lists of Websites